 Template – the numerical encoding of a face in an image.

-Template comparison – the process of measuring the facial similarity between two templates.
+Template comparison – the process of measuring the face similarity between two templates.

 Similarity thresholding – the process of converting a numerical similarity score measured between two face templates into a match or no-match determination.
 This typically involves a single static similarity threshold, such that any similarity score lower than the threshold is determined to be a no-match, and any similarity score greater than the threshold is determined to be a match.